NavbarMainFooter

 A collection of children enjoying everything the museum has to offer

-Puppetry Arts is dedicated to the education and development of its staff and volunteers, in order to cultivate sustainable, ethical, and mindful puppet artists who deliver exemplary service to museum visitors.
+Out of the Box Puppetry is dedicated to the education and development of its staff and volunteers, in order to cultivate sustainable, ethical and mindful puppet artists who deliver exemplary service to museum visitors.

 Exploration of Puppetry Styles

-Participants gain hands-on experience with various puppetry forms (shadow, string, rod, hand), building confidence, adaptability, and problem-solving skills for effective storytelling.
-Puppetry Arts is responsible for the creation of unique deliverables each week for Puppet Place floor programs, pop-up experiences, and main stage productions.
+Participants gain hands-on experience with various puppetry forms (shadow, string, rod, hand), building confidence, adaptability and problem-solving skills for effective storytelling.
+Out of the Box Puppetry is responsible for the creation of unique deliverables each week for Puppet Place floor programs, pop-up experiences and main stage productions.

 Puppet Design and Craftsmanship